 How to Vacuum a Swimming Pool Using the Waste Setting

-Because vacuuming your pool to waste will lower the water level, you'll want to be filling the pool simultaneously.
 Place your garden hose in the pool, positioning it so the stream of new water won't stir up the dirt you're planning to vacuum.
-If the water level gets too low (below the skimmer), you'll have to stop, refill and begin again later.
+Because vacuuming your pool to waste will lower the water level, you need to fill the pool simultaneously.
+If the water level gets too low (below the skimmer), you'll have to stop, refill, and begin again later.
 If you have a heater or pool cleaner, turn it off.

-Once the vacuum parts are ready to go, turn the pool pump off and dial the filter to the "waste" position.
-Once you turn the pump back on, the pool will begin emptying, so work quickly.
-Be careful not to break suction by pulling the vacuum plate loose.
+Turn the pool pump off and dial the filter to the "waste" position once the vacuum parts are ready.
+Turn the pump back on.
+The pool will begin emptying immediately, so work quickly.
+Be careful not to break the suction by pulling the vacuum plate loose.
 A buildup of debris in the skimmer basket or hair and lint pot will cause a marked decrease in suction as well; if this happens, you'll have to shut the pump off again to clean them out.
 If you have additional skimmers, close them, and if you have a bottom drain, close it.

 Step 5: Start Vacuuming the Pool

 Begin vacuuming in the shallow end.
 Don't forget to watch the water level.
 Allowing the water to get too low can make your pump run dry, and that can cause serious damage.

 Step 6: Finish the Vacuuming Process